chandachewe10/Traffic-optimisation-mobile-application/README.md

    ```typescript
    avgDemand = sum(recentMetrics.expectedPassengers) / recentMetrics.length
    ```
 2. Apply peak hour multiplier:
    ```typescript
    peakHourFactor = (hour >= 6 && hour <= 9) ?
 1.4 : 1.0
    ```
    - During peak hours (6 AM - 9 AM): Multiply by 1.4
    - During off-peak hours: No multiplier (1.0)
 3. Cap at maximum capacity:
    ```typescript
    predictedDemand = Math.min(route.averageCapacity, avgDemand * peakHourFactor)
    ```

 **Display Format**: `{predictedDemand} / {averageCapacity}` (e.g., "78 / 120")

+**Example Interpretation**:
+- "78 / 120" means there are currently **78 passengers** across all buses on this route, out of a maximum capacity of **120 passengers** total
+- This is a **snapshot** at the current moment, not a rate per hour
+- If you're asking "how many passengers per hour?", that would require multiplying by trips per hour, which the system doesn't currently calculate

 ---